dydra/http-api-tests/README.md

-Requests which conform to the terms of a SPARQL request described in the "SPARQL 1.1 Protocol" [recommendation](http://www.w3.org/TR/2013/REC-sparql11-protocol-20130321) are processed as ASPQRQL requests.
+Requests which conform to the terms of a SPARQL request described in the "SPARQL 1.1 Protocol" [recommendation](http://www.w3.org/TR/2013/REC-sparql11-protocol-20130321) are processed as SPARQL requests.
 The tests for this facility are present in the directory `

 ## DYDRA account administration HTTP API